mainmatter/playbook/project-flow/consulting/README.md

 - their in-house team structure and engineering process (for clients lacking an effective process, we can introduce our own [process](./../../process))
-- their engineering infrastructure, covering tools like version control systems, issue trackers, Continuos Integration and Continuous Deployment setups, VPNs etc.
+- their engineering infrastructure, covering tools like version control systems, issue trackers, Continuous Integration and Continuous Deployment setups, VPNs etc.
 - a high-level overview of the overall system architecture, covering everything from the database to message bus systems, external APIs, the main backend